DoD-Platform-One/Keycloak/docs/DEVELOPMENT_MAINTENANCE.md

           email: email
           group: group
     ```
 1. Sonarqube needs an extra configuration step for SSO to work because it uses SAML.
 The values override ```addons.sonarqube.sso.certificate``` needs to be updated with the Keycloak realm certificate.
 When Keycloak finishes installing login to the admin console ```https://keycloak.bigbang.dev/auth/admin``` with default credentials ```admin/password```.
 Navigate to Realm Settings >> Keys.
-On the RS256 row click on the ```Certificate``` buttton and copy the certificate text as a single line string and paste it into your ```addons.sonarqube.sso.certificate``` value.
+On the RS256 row click on the ```Certificate``` button and copy the certificate text as a single line string and paste it into your ```addons.sonarqube.sso.certificate``` value.
 Run another ```helm upgrade``` command and watch for Sonarqube to update.
 1. Use Firefox browser with SOCKS v5 manual proxy configured so that we are running Firefox as if it was running on the EC2 instance.
 This is described in more detail in the development environment addendum [Multi Ingress-gateway Support with MetalLB and K3D](https://repo1.dso.mil/platform-one/big-bang/bigbang/-/blob/master/docs/developer/development-environment.md)
 1. In the Firefox browser load ```https://keycloak.bigbang.dev``` and register a test user.
 You should register yourself with CAC and also a non-CAC test.user with just user and password with OTP.
 Both flows need to be tested.
 1. Then go back to ```https://keycloak.bigbang.dev/auth/admin``` and login to the admin console with the default credentials ```admin/password```